cloudsimplus/cloudsimplus/README.md

 download the project source by cloning the repositosy using the command `git clone https://github.com/manoelcampos/cloudsim-plus.git` at a terminal.

-The project has a [bash script](script/bootstrap.sh) that you can use to build and run CloudSim++ examples.
+The project has a [bash script](script/bootstrap.sh) that you can use to build and run CloudSim Plus examples.
 The script must be run on the project root directory in a Unix-like system such as Linux, FreeBDS and Mac OSX.

 To run some example type the command: `sh script/bootstrap.sh ExampleClassName`.